Pros and Cons of Cats and Dogs

 5) Cats are not too easy to train.
 While your dog may go to obedience classes, your cat may have a hard time learning things like walking politely on a leash.
 It is hard to tell if the cat is really acting dumb like he has no clue what you want or if it is just a smart strategy to make humans give up on training them.
 Telling a cat not to climb on your kitchen counter or not to steal your steak from the table may be a challenge that will require some good thinking and special strategies.

-1) Dogs are people pleasers.
-Ask a dog to sit, stay, come, roll over, give paw and your dog will work hard to make you happy.
-Dogs have lived for centuries with humans and it is deep in their genes their need to work to please their humans.
-Whether, your dog must pull a sleigh or gather sheep, the dog will do it and even promptly.
+1) Dogs are fairly easy to train.
+Ask a dog to sit, stay, come, roll over, give paw and your dog, given the right incentive, will make you happy.
+Dogs have lived for centuries with humans and it is deep in their genes to have a job and carry out tasks either out of instinct of because of incentives we offer them (treats, praise, petting) Whether, your dog must pull a sleigh or gather sheep, the dog will do it and even promptly.

 3) Dogs promote healthy lifestyles.
 Dog owners are kept healthy because dogs need walked.
 Dog owners lead a healthy lifestyle when exposed to fresh air everyday as they walk their dog vigorously in the morning.
 Dogs also unlike exercise programs ensure consistency because owners must always walk their dogs cutting off the risk of procrastinating.

 5) Dogs are loyal.
 Dogs are very devoted to their owners.
 Some have even died from the sorrow following their owner's death.
-Dogs will follow their owners everywhere and will do what they can to please them.
+Dogs will follow their owners everywhere and have a strong desire to be with them.
 Not many humans offer the unconditional love that dogs are able to offer.

 1) Dogs need maintenance.
 Yes, some need their anal glands expressed others need frequent baths because they may be smelly..
 They need chew toys and bones to keep their teeth in good condition and grooming sessions to keep their fur nice and tidy.
 They need to obediencetrained and they must learn leash manners.
 Dogs are more costly than cats and require more care.

 2) Dogs depend on humans.
-Some dogs suffer from great separation anxiety when left alone.
+Some dogs suffer from great separation anxiety when left alone and this may lead to destructive behaviors.
 Others may bare with their owner's absence but cannot be left alone too long because they need to be fed, sent out to potty and because they tend to feel lonely.
 Dogs require to be boarded or brought along when owners must leave from several hours to a week end.
 It is a sad fact that dogs are often abandoned because of this.
+Not everybody is willing to deal with dogs destroying things because they are bored or suffering from separation anxiety when being left alone.

 3) Dogs chew.
 A puppy's teething may turn into a nightmarish even.
 If not redirected to chew toys and bones most dogs will try to gnaw on the attractive dining room's table legs or even through the drywall.
 Some dogs still will chew for the rest of their lives if not trained early on what behaviors are acceptable and which are not.
 However, most dogs will learn their boundaries and will learn to leave your furniture alone.